necolas/react-native-web/CONTRIBUTING.md

 npm run test:watch
 ```

-To perform linting, run the following:
+To perform only linting, run the following:

 ```
 npm run lint